10/30/2020

 Senior Vice President and Chief Financial Officer

 Good morning.
-Good morning.
 Hey, just two from me.
-First, I guess for Greg, just to clarify the comment about the headwind next year on return of costs.
-And I understand that's consistent with what you said, but I think today for the first time we are getting the comment, you know, quote, unquote, strong incremental margins for 2021.
-I just want to clarify whether strong incremental margins net of that headwind.
+First, I guess for Greg, just to clarify the comment about the headwind next year on return of costs, and I understand that's consistent with what you said, but I think today for the first time we are getting the comment, you know, quote, unquote, strong incremental margins for 2021.
+I just want to clarify those are strong incremental margins net of that headwind.
 Is that the message?
 The message is that we're going to return to margin expansion.
 And I would say that is including that incremental headwind.
-I think the way we position ourselves from a fixed cost standpoint, Jeff, is, you know, we're setting ourselves up for the ability to grow margins and invest back in the business next year.
-And I think that's, you know, Gary highlighted earlier, we're not going to try to have a blowout 21 and leave it all on the table.
-We've got some very important transformation initiatives that we want to make sure we're continuing to invest in.
-And we've got some important investments to make in our breakthrough initiatives in quantum and, you know, in HCE, et cetera.
-So we do expect a return to our margin expansion framework even net of that, you know, called half a billion dollar headwind.
-Yeah,
+I think the way we positioned ourselves from a fixed cost standpoint, Jeff, is, you know, we're setting ourselves up for the ability to grow margins and invest back in the business next year.
+And I think that's, you know, Gary highlighted earlier, you know, we're not going to try to have a blowout 21 and leave it all, you know, on the table.
+We've got some very important transformation initiatives that we want to make sure we're continuing to invest in, and we've got some important investments to make in our breakthrough initiatives in quantum, in HCE, et cetera.
+So we do expect a return to our margin expansion framework, even out of that, you know, call it half a billion dollar headwind.

 speaker